defi-school/babyd/README.md

 ## `wallets.txt` File Format

-Each line in the file should follow this format dont use space in wallet name and keep space between arround " : " .
+Each line in the file should follow this format dont use space in wallet name and keep space arround " : " .

 Example: